Low Cost Paper-Based Method to Purify Drinking Water

 Although silver and similar metals have been known for centuries to have the ability to kill bacteria, no one had put them into paper to purify drinking water, Dankovich noted.
 Field investigations of the water purification application were conducted in Limpopo, South Africa, as well as northern Ghana, Haiti and Kenya.

-"In Africa, we wanted to see if the filters would work on 'real water,' not water purposely contaminated in the lab," she said.
+(Strange but True: Drinking Too Much Water Can be Risky)"In Africa, we wanted to see if the filters would work on 'real water,' not water purposely contaminated in the lab," she said.
 "One day, while we were filtering contaminated water from an irrigation canal, nearby workers directed us to a ditch next to an elementary school, where raw sewage had been dumped.
 We found millions of bacteria; it was a challenging sample,” Dankovich noted.

-Comments"But even with highly contaminated water sources like that one, we can achieve 99.9 percent purity with our silver- and copper-nanoparticle paper, bringing bacteria levels comparable to those of US drinking water," Dankovich said.
+"But even with highly contaminated water sources like that one, we can achieve 99.9 percent purity with our silver- and copper-nanoparticle paper, bringing bacteria levels comparable to those of US drinking water," Dankovich said.
 The technology of the water filter and results of recent field tests conducted in Africa and Bangladesh were presented at a meeting of the American Chemical Society (ACS).